a-rahimi/dataframe/README.md

 columnar store.

 This package borrows and modifies the notion of an index from SQL and Pandas.
-These modified indices are called "tags", and they are involved in every operation the package implements, including join, groupby, and indexing.
+These indices are called "tags" here, and they are involved in every operation the package implements, including join, groupby, and indexing.
 Each entry of a dataframe is tagged with a value.
-In the simplest case, these tags could be consecutive numbers so that the tag just represents the row id of the element.
-But tags can be any type and take on any value so long as all entries of the dataframe have the same tag type.
+In the simplest case, these tags are consecutive numbers so that the tag just represents the row id of the element.
+This case compiles down to the fastest path, where operations on dataframes are as fast as operations with fast linear algebra packages.
+But more generally, tags can more be any type and take on any value so long as all entries of the dataframe have the same tag type.
 Joining two dataframes amounts to combining entries of two dataframes that have the same tag value.
 The groupby operation reduces all entries of a dataframe that have the same tag value.
 Select entries of a dataframe happens by collecting all entries that have a given set of tag values.

 # Data types

-A dataframe is tuple of two vectors: and tag vector, and the values vector:
+A dataframe is tuple of two vectors: a tag vector, and the values vector:

 ```
-Vector<T> = [v[0], ...], where v[i: int]: T.
-DataFrame<Tag,T> = (tags: Vector<Tag>, values: Vector<T>)
+DataFrame<Tag, T> = (tags: Vector<Tag>, values: Vector<T>)
 ```

 We'll rely on some special subtypes of Vector to speed up certain operations.
-For example, `Range = Vector<int>`, which contains arithmetic sequences of integers.
-We'll use these as the default tag vector.
+For example, `Vector<Range>`, represents an arithmetic sequence of integers and is used to represent  the default tags.
+This vector doesn't actually store the values of these sequences.
+The merge operation follows an accelerated path in these cases.

 # Semantics